-People were excluded from enrolling in the trial if they had a history of a diagnosed cardiovascular event or a serious illness likely to cause death within the next 5 years, such as terminal cancer or obstructive airways disease.
-People with a current or recurrent condition with a high risk of major bleeding, such as bleeding ulcer or cerebral aneurysm were excluded, as well as people allergic to aspirin or with a medical reason to be taking aspirin or another anti-platelet drug or anticoagulant.
-People with anaemia, or a history of dementia were also excluded.
+People were excluded from enrolling in the trial if they had:

+- a history of a diagnosed cardiovascular event or a serious illness likely to cause death within the next 5 years, such as terminal cancer or obstructive airways disease - a current or recurrent condition with a high risk of major bleeding, such as bleeding ulcer or cerebral aneurysm - a medical reason to be taking aspirin or another anti-platelet drug or anticoagulant - anemia - a history of dementia - an allergy to aspirin

-What were the characteristics of the Australian and U.S. groups?
+What were the characteristics of the U.S. and Australian groups?